 A group of baboons is called a troop.
 The Savannah baboons love forming large troops that comprise hundreds of members.
 The four baboon species that make up the Savannah baboons include the olive, yellow, guinea, and chacma baboons.

 The troops have a complex hierarchy and unique social behaviors.
 For instance, males will use their strength to dominate rivals, and troop members will spend countless hours bonding over-grooming.
 When they groom each other, special B-endorphins release, and give them pleasure.
 This helps encourage social behavior among the troop.

-5. They Have the COVID Vaccine
+5. They Get the COVID Vaccine

-Baboons at zoos across the United States are getting vaccinated for covid-19.
+Baboons at zoos across the United States are getting vaccinated for COVID-19.
 It’s one of the most exciting and incredible baboon facts.
 Baboons aren’t the only ones receiving vaccinations either.

 In California, the Oakland Zoo is vaccinating 48 different animals.
 The vaccinations include hyenas, mountain lions, chimpanzees, and even bears.
 The Oakland zoo is just one of many zoos requesting the vaccines.
 Around 11,000 doses of the animal vaccine went over 80 institutions in 27 states, all for free!

 Why did 52 baboons escape from a Paris Zoo?
 Because they’re good at it!

 Baboons are cunning monkeys, always up for a challenge, such as escaping from their enclosure.
 A zoological park in Paris rests on the outskirts of the city.
 When 52 baboons escaped, the entire zoo had to be evacuated.